 You may have heard of the term “MERV rating” when shopping for air filters, but what exactly does it mean?
 The MERV rating, or the minimum efficiency reporting value, is a measurement of how effective an air filter is at removing dust and debris.
 MERV ratings range from 1-16 with higher ratings corresponding to smaller filter pores and thus greater air filtration.
 For example, an air filter with a MERV value of 16 will remove exponentially more air contaminants than a filter with a MERV value of one.
 So, this means that any filter with a MERV value of 16 must be the best, right?
 Wrong!

-While air filters with higher MERV values are more effective at removing contaminants, they also reduce the air flow in > your home because of their small pore size.
-This not only requires a substantial amount of energy, but can actually > reduce your home’s air quality by decreasing circulation.
-For most residential systems, experts suggest using an air > filter with a MERV value between 7 and 12.
-These filters offer adequate filtration and remove common contaminants such > as pollen, mold spores, dust, pet dander, and tobacco smoke.
-Air filters with a MERV value above 13 are typically > reserved for hospital settings. > > Whichever air filter you decide is best for your needs, it is important to remember to change it frequently to prevent > debris buildup.
-If you need help choosing the best air filter for your home, General Air is fully equipped to provide > accurate assessments and recommendations, with full-service technicians to meet your repair or replacement needs. > Contact General Air today to get your heating and air systems operating smoothly again in no time.
+While air filters with higher MERV values are more effective at removing contaminants, they also reduce the air flow in your home because of their small pore size.
+This not only requires a substantial amount of energy, but can actually reduce your home’s air quality by decreasing circulation.
+For most residential systems, experts suggest using an air filter with a MERV value between 7 and 12.
+These filters offer adequate filtration and remove common contaminants such as pollen, mold spores, dust, pet dander, and tobacco smoke.
+Air filters with a MERV value above 13 are typically reserved for hospital settings.

+Whichever air filter you decide is best for your needs, it is important to remember to change it frequently to prevent debris buildup.
+If you need help choosing the best air filter for your home, General Air of Greenville SC is fully equipped to provide accurate assessments and recommendations, with full-service technicians to meet your repair or replacement needs.
+Contact General Air of Greenville S.C. today to get your heating and air systems operating smoothly again in no time.